merni-ns/nstools/README.md

-#### Please download the tools by downloading the .py files from https://github.com/merni-ns/nstools/releases, not the whole repository!
+## THIS REPOSITORY IS ARCHIVED.
-#### Please don't do anything to the repository without asking me first via telegram!
+Please download the tools by downloading the .py files from https://github.com/merni-ns/nstools/releases, not the whole repository!
-#### The forum threads are still better ways to get something noticed, don't expect me to check Github.
+Please don't do anything to the repository without asking me first via telegram!
-#### Web version of "endo": https://merni.heliohost.org/endo.html
+Web version of "endo": https://merni.heliohost.org/endo.html
 # rmb
 Forum thread: https://forum.nationstates.net/viewtopic.php?f=15&t=475837